Mandatory Boating Safety Education Q&A

 DOBOR distributed the “module” of State specific rules to all NASBLA approved courses for Hawaii.
 The course providers (on the list of compliant classroom courses that follows) have incorporated the module into existing course offerings and are now considered compliant with the mandatory education rule.

-Anyone who has already passed a US Coast Guard Auxiliary or US Power Squadron course prior to incorporation of the State specific content (in courses taught in Hawaii) may be able to take an abbreviated course just on the materials in the module of State specific information.
+Anyone who has already passed a NASBLA approved US Coast Guard Auxiliary or US Power Squadron course outside of Hawaii or prior to incorporation of the State specific content (in courses taught in Hawaii) may be able to take an abbreviated course just on the materials in the module of State specific information.
 This should greatly reduce the time and cost to comply with the new rule.
-Please check with local representatives of these boating safety programs to see if you qualify.
+Please check with DOBOR to see if you qualify.

 COMPLIANT CLASSROOM COURSES AVAILABLE NOW INCLUDE:

-A. For your card/certificate to be accepted by enforcement personnel as proof of compliance, it should bear a blue stamp that indicates the course you took is approved for (the) State of Hawaii by DLNR.
+For your card/certificate to be accepted by enforcement personnel as proof of compliance, it should bear the stamp that indicates the course you took is approved for the State of Hawaii by DLNR.
 As of this publication date, all of the aforementioned approved boating safety courses are issuing certificates of completion and credentials that bear the Hawaii course approval stamp.